 This group also can be filtered in other reports for further analysis.
-For instance, you can see how people with high POS GP percentages and low chargeback percentages performed on an assessment compared to people with low POS GP percentages and high chargeback percentages in order to assess the effectiveness of the assessment at predicting KPI values.
+For instance, you can see how people with high POS GP percentages and low chargeback percentages performed on an assessment compared to people with low POS GP percentages and high chargeback percentages to assess the assessment's effectiveness at predicting KPI values.

 4) Workflow Analysis

 Workflow analysis looks at how learners find or access learning resources.
-Did they come from a search, recommendation, or homepage link?
+For instance, did they come from a search, recommendation, or homepage link?
 This kind of analysis can help determine the best way to promote new or featured content while using the general information architecture of your platform.

-The following example looks at the number of times different items were launched from a particular panel on a platform.
+The following example looks at the number of times people launched different items from a particular panel on a platform.
 The 4-Hour Workweek is clearly the most-clicked recommended item.

 So, what's special about it?
 Perhaps it's the one in the top left, has a catchy image, or everybody just wants to know about four-hour workweeks.
-With some further digging, you can use this information to improve the clickability of future recommendations.
+But with some further digging, you can use this information to improve the clickability of future recommendations.